-WE INVENTED JURY CONSULTING
+WE INVENTED JURY RESEARCH

 Experts in Courtroom Persuasion and Jury Selections Models Since 1976

-Vinson & Company is a jury research and trial strategy consulting firm that corporations, law firms, and government entities retain when the stakes are high and the consequences of losing are unacceptable.
+Vinson & Company is a jury and trial strategy research firm that corporations, law firms, and government entities retain when the stakes are high and the consequences of losing are unacceptable.
 We are experts at identifying and testing effective trial themes, predicting juror behavior, and assisting with visual presentation strategies for the courtroom.

 Here’s what our clients have to say about Vinson & Company